-- 1 Tablespoon olive oil
+- 1 tablespoon olive oil

 - 1 tablespoon sriracha

-- Serve the kabobs on the lettuce leave and garnish with the peanuts and scallions.
+- Remove the kabobs from the grill and place on a platter.
+Serve the kabobs on lettuce leaves and garnish with the peanuts and scallions.

 If using wooden skewers make sure to soak them in water for an hour or two before getting them on the grill.

 If you can’t find a pork rub, use a combination of garlic powder, onion powder, cumin and salt and black pepper.

 - Category: Dinner